stassop/flutter_debounced_search_bar/README.md

 In the case of `SearchAnchor` it means that when the user is typing, the `suggestionsBuilder` function is called multiple times, causing flicker and consecutive sets of search results to appear.

-The obvious solution would be fetching the results in an async function delayed by a `Timer` and updating the state.
+The obvious solution would be to fetch the results in an async function delayed by a `Timer` and updating the state.
 Unfortunately, this won’t work because widget state and that of `SearchAnchor` aren’t synced.

 ## What Does Google Say?
 Here’s what Google Gemini tells us about the issue: